Dont-Copy-That-Floppy/payday2-secret/README.md

    Translation  | Achievement
    ------------ | -------------
    `The four thieves stole a rare rock of great value and importance without anyone noticing that they were there.` | `In The Diamond job, complete the heist without triggering the alarm.
 Unlocks "The Cursed One" mask, "Sand" material and "Hieroglyphs" pattern.`
+   `The four thieves stole a rare rock of great value and importance without
+    anyone noticing that they were there.`

 1. High Roller